dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 parameters.

 * The `DimCount` property indicates the number of dimensions and the `GetDim` method returns a particular dimension value.
 All dimension values are non- negative integers.
-A zero dimension value indicates unknown (or variable) in that dimension.
+A dimension value of zero indicates unknown (or variable) in that dimension.

 * The `VectorSize` property returns the product of the dimensions.

 * The `IsSubtypeOf(VectorType other)` method returns true if this is a subtype of `other`, in the sense that they have the same item type, and either have the same `VectorSize` or `other.VectorSize` is zero.

 * The inherited `Equals` method returns true if the two types have the same item type and the same dimension information.

 * The inherited `SameSizeAndItemType(ColumnType other)` method returns true if `other` is a vector type with the same item type and the same `VectorSize` value.